szatms/Video-library/README.md

 ### 2. Create .env file

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the root directory with the following content, then populate placeholders with your own values:

 ```env# ==========================================
 # MongoDB